Continue reading for our analysis...

 Is It Normal for Sharks to Breach Water?

 Natural breaching behavior is normal among sharks and other marine animals such as whales.

-This type of behavior in great white sharks helps them catch fast moving prey like seals.
-Swimming faster at the surface helps sharks each 40 miles per hour and even fly 10 feet into the air.
-Although, this is rarely seen, it does happen and is normal.
+This type of behavior in great white sharks helps them catch fast-moving prey like seals.
+Swimming faster at the surface helps sharks every 40 miles per hour and even flies 10 feet into the air.
+Although this is rarely seen, it does happen and is normal.